1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

       Recv: echo:  M203 X300.00 Y300.00 Z4.00 E50.00
       ```
       Now you can start trying to find the best retraction speed that may be above 25mm/s by printing retraction towers.

-**Default Max Acceleration** (change/s) change = mm/s (Maximum start speed for accelerated moves): 500, 500, 100, 500 -> you can override them with `M201`

-The **default acceleration settings** (change/s) change = mm/s are:
-- X, Y, Z and E acceleration for printing moves: 500 -> you can override them with `M204 P`
-- E acceleration for retracts: 500 -> you can override that with `M204 R`
-- X, Y, Z acceleration for travel (non printing) moves: 1000 -> you can override that with `M204 T`

-#### Linear Advance
-The useful function "Linear Advance" is NOT activated!
-This seems to be due to the fact that (afaik) there's some kind of problem with Marlin firmware versions before v2.1 and TMC2208 stepper drivers.
 #### Babystepping Z-Axis
 As we can see from above, the babysteps for manual controling the z-axis using the control unit are 0.025mm.
 That means that e.g. if we want to set the offset using the control unit, each step will be *displayed* as 0.02mm but *in fact* it is 0.025mm!
 Means, that e.g. you lower the z-axis or the z-axis offset two steps, it will be displayed as 0.04mm but in fact it will be 0.05mm.
 This might not appear important at first sight, but as that sums up the higher the value becomes which you set using the control unit, the higher the deviation will be.